 Each of us had distinctly different approaches to packing.
 One extreme was Stuart’s huge backpack, that contained more stuff than even such an enormous bag should possibly hold (like Mary Poppins, Stuart was always pulling supplies out of his magic bag).
 At the other extreme were my two tiny day backpacks; one (worn on my back) containing clothes and toiletries and the other (worn on my front) containing camera and sketchbooks.
 Peter was Goldilocks of our trio, with a backpack size in the middle.
 The contrast between my approach and Stuart’s became more pronounced as my two tiny bags were reduced to one by the theft of my camera/sketchbook bag.
 It was a sickening feeling to realise that I’d lost my beloved Nikon FG20 camera (which I’d taken across Asia and North America).
 Also lost were many rolls of exposed film, notebooks of my travels, addresses of people met on my journeys (never contacted again) and several travel sketchbooks.
 The thieves were definitely elated to snaffle a camera, but these personal treasures were undoubtedly tossed in the trash, even though they were to me the most valuable loss by far.
 Locking hostel doors had not yet become second nature, but certainly became a habit thereafter.

 Thankfully, this devastating theft didn’t render me utterly destitute.
 In those bygone days when you couldn’t rely on foreign ATMs to spit out cash on command, globe trotters had to carry cash and/or travellers cheques everywhere they went.
 Having been away from home for 3 years in 1989, I had travellers cheques and US dollars stashed throughout my luggage and secreted in various places upon my still-scrawny person, and in baggage left with friends in other cities, lest I lose it all in just such a calamity.
 The failsafe, the redoubt, The Keep if all else were lost, was an emergency stash in the lining of my shoes, which survived the attentions of Peruvian pick pockets (perhaps camouflaged by the odiousness of my socks).
-Peter was my Spanish interpreter, escorting my pouty & glowering self to enquire into theft restitution at the police station.
+Our plan for that day was to see a nearby canyon, but on discovering the theft, Peter was my Spanish interpreter, escorting my pouty self to report the theft.

 The fact that stereotypes and cultural cliches are to be avoided in fiction, doesn’t mean that living breathing cliches can’t be encountered in real life, an example being the cartoonish cop at Arequipa police station.
 With ornately tooled cowboy boots propped nonchalantly on his desk, his uniform a mosaic of braid & medals, broad grin revealing a golden tooth, mirrored sunglasses and high crested fascistic cap favoured by South American police, he gave me an expressive ‘there’s nothing we can do senor‘ shrug – like Peter Sellers playing a tin pot South American cop in a 1960s comedy, instead of the 1980s real article.
 He advised me to visit the BLACK MARKET where I might find my camera and buy it back.
 I was aghast at this casually amused pragmatism (though I must admit it was handy info).

-One of the highlights of the Arequipa region is the COLCA CANYON which we duly visited.
+We left the police station to go see one of the highlights of the Arequipa region; the COLCA CANYON.
 Sadly, I barely have any memories of this magnificent place as I was glowering about the theft of my camera, sketchbooks and journals.
 As Peter & Stu snapped photos of majestic condors whirling within one of the deepest canyons in the world, I stewed in my own thoughts, and I’m amazed that I have barely any memory of the stunning vistas I was standing in that day.
 My one takeaway from that trip to one of the most magnificent sites in the world was that if Peru was going to serve up such sites, I’d definitely need to replace my camera..
 Back in Arequipa, I had no luck in finding my camera at the Black Market, so bought a replacement at a nearby camera store.
 The name & address written on the strap, hinted that this replacement was probably stolen too (I later sent a letter to a SWISS address but I never heard back).
 I own that camera to this day; a NIKON FM2.
 These photos of Arequipa’s SANTA CATALINA CONVENT are the first pictures I ever took with it:

 In a cafe in Arequipa’s Plaza De Armas, we met two ex-military Israelis who’d recently lost almost all their bags in a distract-snatch-and-dash.
 In an attempt to lure and trap their thief, they later filled their remaining backpack with rocks and left it in the plaza as bait.
 Several thieves snatched the bag, but were slowed by its unexpected weight.. allowing the Israelis to catch up and unload a whirlwind of Krav Marga, translating their frustration into a world of hurt for the bag-snatchers.
 Though never finding the ratero who had taken their stuff, the Israelis explained that bashing the bone-marrow out of random thieves was therapeutic nonetheless.
 Hearing such street-wise guys were also taken in by thieves made me feel less stupid.